-To inform social workers about the new regulations, the state prepared a list of questions and answers.
+To inform social workers about the regulations, the state prepared a list of questions and answers.
 (We have downloaded them into a more accessible and readable format in our FAQs section.)
 But here are five things that you should know right away, with links to the appropriate FAQ answer from the state licensing board.

 1. Only approved providers can deliver courses that count for license renewal